 MEDICAL EVIDENCE PROVING YOU CANNOT WORK DUE TO PLEURA CANCER

 Pleural cancer can cause pain and fatigue.
 These symptoms can limit your ability to function at work.
 Additionally, if any part or all of your lung is removed because of pleural cancer, then this will have a severe impact on your ability to breath.
 The judge should consider this as part of your RFC.
 Also, the judge should consider any side effects from cancer treatment, such as memory problems or other mental issues.

-This means your doctor should write down whether or not your pleural cancer or your cancer treatments prevent you from lifting, walking, sitting, or carrying.
+This means your doctor should write down whether or not your pleural cancer or your cancer treatments prevent you from working.
+Also, your doctor should talk about your ability to lift, walk, sit, or carry.
 In order to outline your RFC, you should ask you doctor to fill out a form that explains your limits.
 Likewise, your doctor can write a letter that talks about your RFC.

 The RFC states how much you can lift and how many minutes you can sit at one time before you need to stand up.
 Also, your doctor should explain how many minutes you can stand at one time before you need to sit down.
 If you need to lay down during the day, your doctor should include that information.
 If you have trouble using your hands, because of the effects of chemotherapy, then your doctor can document it.
 The RFC statement from your doctor will depend upon how your cancer symptoms impact you.
 It is very important, however, for your doctor to discuss your limits in the medical records.

 THE MEDICAL EXPERT CAN TESTIFY ABOUT YOUR PLEURAL CANCER